dmoritz10/travel/README.md

 x - Disable rebuikd bottom is no dests x - Search on places

-Move reservations import to drop-down
+Trips
   Move Trips import to drop-down
+  On import, prompt to add new Trip
+  Make Type select multiple
+  Add types to Composite Key

 Change main menu
+  Remove Import after movingb to dropdowns
+  Change Places to Countries
+  Add Places

 Design, develop a timeline

+Design, develop Places similar to Google Timeline

 Reservations

-  need some sort of copy/paste from email to reservation

-  add-update current reservations
+  need some sort of copy/paste from email to reservation Move reservations import to drop-down add-update current reservations

   filter on complete vs future reservations

+Make Schnucky version
+  d-none all edit buttons except on Reservations